-(a) If any person under arrest as specified in section four of this article refuses to submit to any secondary chemical test, the tests shall not be given: Provided, That prior to the refusal, the person is given an oral warning and a written statement advising him or her that containing the warnings contained in subsection (e), section four of this article, and an oral warning that his or her refusal to submit to the secondary test finally designated will result in the revocation suspension of his or her license to operate a motor vehicle in this state for a period of at least forty-five days and up to life; during the pendency of any criminal charge brought pursuant to section two of this article or an ordinance of a municipality of this state which has the same elements as an offense described in section two of this article, and that after After fifteen minutes following the receipt of these warnings by the person under arrest, then the officer shall again issue an oral warning to the person under arrest.
-If the person still refuses to consent, the refusal is considered final.
+(a) If any person under arrest as specified in §17C-5-4 of this code refuses to submit to any secondary chemical test, the tests shall not be given: Provided, That prior to the refusal, the person is given an oral warning and a written statement advising him or her that containing the warnings set forth in §17C-5-4(e) of this code, and a verbal warning that his or her refusal to submit to the secondary test finally designated will result in the revocation suspension of his or her license to operate a motor vehicle in this state for a period of at least forty-five days and up to life during the pendency of any criminal charge brought pursuant to §17C-5-2 or an ordinance of a municipality of this state which has the same elements as an offense described in said section.

+and that after After fifteen minutes following the receipt of these warnings by the person under arrest, the refusal is considered final.
 The arresting officer after that period of time expires has no further duty to provide the person with an opportunity to take the secondary test.

-(b) The officer shall, within forty-eight hours of the refusal, sign and submit to the Commissioner of Motor Vehicles and the court having jurisdiction over the charge filed against the person pursuant to section two of this article a written statement of the officer that: (1) He or she had probable cause to believe the person had been driving a motor vehicle in this state while under the influence of alcohol, controlled substances or drugs; (2) the person was lawfully placed under arrest for an offense relating to driving a motor vehicle in this state while under the influence of alcohol, controlled substances or drugs; (3) the person refused to submit to the secondary chemical test finally designated in the manner provided in section four of this article; and (4) the person was given a written statement advising him or her that containing the warnings contained in subsection (e), section four of this article, and an oral warning that his or her refusal to submit to the secondary test finally designated will result in the suspension of his or her license to operate a motor vehicle in this state would be revoked for a period of at least forty-five days and up to life if he or she refused to submit to the secondary test finally designated in the manner provided in section four of this article during the pendency of any criminal charge brought pursuant to section two of this article or an ordinance of a municipality of this state which has the same elements as an offense described in section two of this article.
+(b) The officer shall, within forty-eight hours of the refusal, sign and submit to the Commissioner of the Division of Motor Vehicles and the court having jurisdiction over the charge filed against the person pursuant to §17C-5-2 of this code a written statement of the officer that: (1) He or she had probable cause to believe the person had been driving a motor vehicle in this state while under the influence of alcohol, controlled substances or drugs; (2) the person was lawfully placed under arrest for an offense relating to driving a motor vehicle in this state while under the influence of alcohol, controlled substances or drugs; (3) the person refused to submit to the secondary chemical test finally designated in the manner provided in §17C-5-4 of this code: and (4) the person was given a written statement advising him or her that containing the warnings contained in §17C-5-4(e) of this code, and a verbal warning that his or her refusal to submit to the secondary test finally designated will result in the suspension of his or her license to operate a motor vehicle in this state would be revoked for a period of at least forty-five days and up to life if he or she refused to submit to the secondary test finally designated in the manner provided in section four of this article during the pendency of any criminal charge brought pursuant to §17C-5-2 or an ordinance of a municipality of this state which has the same elements as an offense described in said section.
 The signing of the statement required to be signed by this section constitutes an oath or affirmation by the person signing the statement that the statements contained in the statement are true and that any copy filed is a true copy.
 The statement shall contain upon its face a warning to the officer signing that to willfully sign a statement containing false information concerning any matter or thing, material or not material, is false swearing and is a misdemeanor.
-Upon receiving the statement the commissioner shall make and enter an order revoking the person's license to operate a motor vehicle in this state for the period prescribed by this section.
+Upon receiving the statement the commissioner shall make and enter an order revoking the person-s license to operate a motor vehicle in this state for the period prescribed by this section